 Parasyte was a manga created by Hitoshi Iwaaki, first appearing in Morning Open Zokan magazine in 1988 before moving to Afternoon magazine a few issues later.
 The series continued until 1995 and runs to twelve volumes in English translation.
 The manga concerns Shinichi Izumi, a high school student who is infected by a parasite that takes over his hand, the two forming a partnership as they fight the other parasites that are intent on taking over the Earth.
 Parasyte Part 1 was the first of two live-action film adaptations of the manga and was followed by Parasyte Part 2 (2015), released five months later.
 Premiering three weeks before the first film came out, there was also the anime series Parasyte – The Maxim (2014-5), which lasted for twenty-four episodes.

 The film adaptation is handled by Takashi Yamazaki who had previously made the science-fiction film Juvenile (2000) before having some success with the time travel action film Returner (2002) and going on to the live-action big-screen remake of the anime tv series Space Battleship Yamato (2010).
 Yamazaki also made Stand By Me Doraemon (2014), an animated spinoff from the popular anime series, and had a series of hits with the non-genre family films Always – Sunset on Chrome Street.
-Subsequent to this, Yamazaki made a further manga adaptation Destiny: The Tale of Kamakure (2017) and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019); and the live-action Ghost Book and Godzilla Minus One (2023).
+Subsequent to this, Yamazaki made a further manga adaptation Destiny: The Tale of Kamakure (2017; the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019); and the live-action Ghost Book and Godzilla Minus One (2023).